 - A pencil

 You can see that we bent the card in half to get two equal sections.

 We chose a jack o'lantern for Halloween but you can also do any fun picture that can be drawn in two parts.
 Draw the pumpkin on one of the pieces of paper and on the other, draw the jack o'lanterns face.

-You'll need to hold the pencil between your two hands and move it back and forth quickly to have the illusion appear.
+You'll need to hold the pencil between the palms of your two hands and move it back and forth quickly to have the illusion appear.

 As you can see, the face looks like it appears to be on the pumpkin when you spin the pencil quickly!

-The Science Behind the Experiment
+The Science Behind Optical Illustions

 There have been a few theories about how they work.
 One of the more recent studies has shown an optical illusion occurs because our brain is trying to understand and make sense of what we see.
 Sometimes the brain will use past images and experiences to try and understand what the eyes are seeing.

 So, the jack o'lantern face appears to be on the orange pumpkin when the pencil is spun quickly.
 When you slow down the pencil, your eyes and brain will see the two images independently.

 It's a great example of "things aren't always what they appear to be"!